Our Community Impact Investor GROUP

 JIM MERRIAM, CEO

-Completed projects backed by the Fund included the Town of Hartford – Wilder Well-Olcott Falls Manor Mobile Home Park, the Vermont Institute of Natural Science, Starlake Community Solar, and Washington County Mental Health Services.
+Completed projects backed by the Group include the Town of Hartford – Wilder Well-Olcott Falls Manor Mobile Home Park, the Vermont Institute of Natural Science, Starlake Community Solar, and Washington County Mental Health Services.

-This new fund builds off Norwich Solar’s deep experience in supplying solar to schools, towns, businesses, and non-profits.
-Norwich Solar Technologies co-founder Troy McBride will oversee the fund, aligning investors with projects.
+This new Group builds off Norwich Solar’s deep experience in supplying solar to schools, towns, businesses, and non-profits.
+Norwich Solar Technologies co-founder Troy McBride will oversee the Group, aligning investors with projects.

 “In rural states like Vermont and New Hampshire, the cost of necessities like transportation and heating can be crippling.
 The transportation and heating sectors are also our largest source of greenhouse gas emissions.
 Our goal in 2020 is to develop projects that address those two sectors and begin to really broaden the impact for communities,”